 Customer Success - a function in a company responsible for building long-lasting relations with the customers, value development, upsell, and churn reduction.

 CAPI (Computer Assisted Personal Interviewing) - is a personal surveying technique in which the interviewer follows a script provided by a computer.

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) - is a type of challenge-response test used in computing as an attempt to ensure that the response is generated by a person.

 CASI (Computer Assisted Self Interviewing) - is a personal surveying technique in which the respondent enters answers directly into a computer.

 CATI (Computer Assisted Telephone Interview) - is a telephone surveying technique in which the interviewer follows a script provided by a software application.

 CAWI (Computer-Assisted Web Interview) - is an Internet surveying technique in which the interviewer follows a script provided on a website.

 Collector - collectors are responsible for response collection.
 They allow you to collect the data by different channels at the same time, or repeat survey collection for another period of time.

 Contacts - list of survey respondents.
 It is used when you create surveys with response tracking.

-Customer Experience (CxP) - sum of all experiences a customer has with a company over the duration of his/her relationship with the company.
+Customer Experience (CxP) - a sum of all experiences a customer has with a company over the duration of his/her relationship with the company.
 From awareness, discovery, attraction, interaction, purchase, use, cultivation, and advocacy.

 Customer journey - journey a customer needs to take in order to buy a product and then use it.

 CEM (Customer Experience Management)

 ESOMAR (The European Society for Opinion and Market Research) - is the essential organization (founded in 1948) for encouraging, advancing, and elevating market research worldwide.

 EFM (Enterprise Feedback Management) - is a system of processes and software that enables organizations to centrally manage the deployment of surveys.